kshashkina/ChatApplication/README.md

 ### Message Distribution:
 - Later, server takes messages from the queue one by one.
 - The server then identifies the chat room associated with the sending client and iterates over all clients in that room, excluding the sender.
 - It forwards the received message to each client using send(), replicating the message across the chat room.
+The length of the message distributed depends on the name of sender and the message itseld.
+So the amount of bytes will be like "length of name" + "length of message" + 2 - "2" stands separator between the name and the message.

 ### Client Reception:
 - Each client in the room receives the message in their respective recv() loop, running in a dedicated thread to handle incoming data without blocking the main thread.